juniordiscart/ImpossibleOdds-MouseEvents/README.md

 ## Advanced

 The main point of entry is the `MouseEventMonitor` script.
 It requires to be placed on a game object in your scene and will monitor the mouse inputs you set it up to be: left, right and/or middle mouse buttons.
-Apart from which mouse buttons it should monitor, you can also adjust the time treshold for registering multi-clicks (double click).
+Apart from which mouse buttons it should monitor, you can also adjust the time threshold for registering multi-clicks (double click).
 Unity does not allow to transparently distinguish between single click and double click without always invoking the single click event.
-This multi-click time treshold is the time limit it will delay a single click event while listening in for a secondary click or other event.
+This multi-click time threshold is the time limit it will delay a single click event while listening in for a secondary click or other event.

 You can listen for events of the registered mouse buttons as well as querying the current state of a particular button using the `CurrentEvent` method.
 When a new mouse button requires monitoring, you can add it using the `StartMonitoring` method.
 Conversely, you can also stop monitoring events for a specific mouse button by calling the `StopMonitoring` method.

-This script primarily works using Unity's `OnGUI` method, which is called at the end of update cycle for each input event that occurred during that frame.
-The state of a mouse button is only cleared the first call to this method of that frame.
-This means that the full state of the tracked mouse buttons remains valid for the full followup frame, which is a more robust way of working that keeping and clearing state in `Update` or `LateUpdate`.
+This script primarily works using Unity's `Update` and `FixedUpdate` methods (whichever runs first that frame).
+The `MouseEventMonitor` script is also placed at the lowest _script execution order_ value automatically, so that it always runs first.
+This guarantees that the input states are updated and available for all other scripts that may potentially need them.

 Internally, the event monitor employs a `MouseButtonStateTracker` object per mouse button that's registered for monitoring.
 It's basically a small state machine which keeps track of what's happening with a particular mouse button.
 When it changes state, it will let interested parties know, e.g. the mouse event monitor.